junxit/us-congress-bills-111/metadata.md

 - 2009-03-17 — Mr. Johnson (GA) moved to suspend the rules and pass the bill.
 - 2009-03-17 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 409 - 7 (Roll no. 130). (text: CR H3456-3457)
 - 2009-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 409 - 7 (Roll no. 130).(text: CR H3456-3457)
+- 2009-03-18 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.